 Within a relatively short period of time, our civil liberties have moved online.
 Mass communications technology has evolved so rapidly that the courts’ definitions of First Amendment rights have not always kept up.

-As general guidance, we have linked to some of the best available resources to help you improve your SLAPP resilience.
-These resources are not a substitute for legal advice.
-If you are unsure about your organization’s exposure to SLAPPs, we recommend that you retain an experienced First Amendment lawyer.
+Please note that these resources are not a substitute for legal advice.
+If you are unsure about your organization’s exposure to SLAPPs, we recommend that you consult an experienced First Amendment lawyer.
 The law is nuanced, and each particular situation is unique.

 For more information about SLAPPs, please visit the following pages: